-An online survey among Biltmore Forest residents was conducted between 30 Nov and 13 Dec 2021 in order to give the Planning Commission insight on whether or not changes to Ordinances are necessary.
-238 total responses were received to the survey, which is considered to be a very good sample.

-The average time to complete the survey was 7 min and 23 seconds, which is perfect (not too short and not too long).
+An online survey among Biltmore Forest residents was conducted between 30 Nov and 13 Dec 2021 to give the Planning Commission insight on issues important to Town residents in the development of a comprehensive plan.
+238 total responses were received to the survey, which is a very good sample.
+The average time to complete the survey was 7 min and 23 seconds.